 Snowflake takes a different approach with its patented multi-cluster shared data architecture.
 Storage and compute scale independently, which sounds similar to Databricks but works very differently under the hood.

-Storage layer uses columnar compression and micro-partitions for efficient query execution.
-Snowflake automatically manages clustering and statistics — you never worry about indexes or partitions.
+Storage layer uses columnar compression and micro-partitions for efficient query execution, as described in Snowflake’s official documentation.
+Snowflake automatically manages clustering and statistics - you never worry about indexes or partitions.

 Compute layer spins up virtual warehouses (compute clusters) in seconds.
 Multiple teams can query the same data simultaneously without performance degradation.
 When queries finish, warehouses can auto-suspend to save costs.